-Medical care for women who are victims of sexual violence
+Medical treatment for women victims of sexual violence

-The South Kivu region in the Democratic Republic of the Congo (DRC) has been a conflict zone since 1999, where many armed groups are employing violent tactics with near impunity against the civilian population, particularly against women, using rape as a weapon of war.
-Dr Denis Mukwege, founder of the Panzi Hospital in the centre of this region, has devoted his life to saving female victims and denouncing sexual violence.
+The South Kivu region of the Democratic Republic of the Congo (DRC) has been a conflict zone since 1999.
+Many armed groups there have been taking violent action against the civilian population with near impunity, particularly women, using rape as a weapon of war.
+Dr Denis Mukwege, founder of the Panzi Hospital, centrally located in this region, has been dedicating his life to saving women who are victims of these atrocities and denouncing sexual violence.

 Area of intervention

 Funding for medical and psychological treatment options for victims

 people have been informed about sexual and gender-based violence during public awareness sessions

 At the end of these two years of funding, the Fondation Pierre Fabre will conduct a mission assessment to determine how to make this structure sustainable over the long term.

 To provide medical care to women in Bulenga, I asked for assistance from the Fondation Pierre Fabre, well-known for its medical work and support of many initiatives to improve access to health care.
 I am delighted to be receiving the Foundation’s aid.”

 The Fondation Pierre Fabre will fund all activities related to providing medical care to the victims at this hospital for the next two years and will work with Dr Mukwege’s team to assess how this structure can be sustained.